sf-wdi-31/oop-game-training/readme.md

     - flip each card in the pair back over so they're face-down

 5. The user wins when they've matched all the cards!
-  * Every time there is a match, the Game should also check if its cards array is now empty.
-If so, show a win screen.
+  * Every time there is a match, the Game should also check if its cards array is now empty. (`hasWon`)
+  * If so, show a win screen (`celebrate`)

+####Potential Challenges / Development Questions

+1. How to randomize or shuffle card locations at the beginning of the game?
+2. How to ensure that all the cards have matches?
+3. How to change the image for a card that's face-down, face-up, or matched and removed from game?
+4. Is there a way to hide the identity of a card even from users who know how to use the Chrome dev tools?
+5. Cool card flip animation?!

 ### Deliverable

 Design user stories, data structures, development stories, and potential challenges for a **racing game** in which two players use the keyboard to control "cars" that race across the screen.

+Here are some popular bonus features that would affect your data structure plan:

+1. How would you make your player's "cars" use custom images?
+2. Can a player type in their name to see custom win messages?
+3. Can you enable a reset button to restart the race?
+4. How about a win counter that spans across multiple races?

 As you work, you can edit this README to add a section at the top with your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment.
 Push your updates to GitHub and add a link to the repo to the "My Work" section of your website!